 dominodatalab.com/node-pool=<node-pool-name>.
 The arrows in this diagram represent Domino requesting that a node

-with a given label be assigned to a Run.
-Kubernetes will then assign the Run to a node in the specified pool that has
+with a given label be assigned to an execution.
+Kubernetes will then assign the execution to a node in the specified pool that has

 By default, Domino creates a node pool with the label

 dominodatalab.com/node-pool=default and all compute nodes

 Domino creates in cloud environments are assumed to be in this pool.
 Note that in cloud environments with automatic node

 scaling, you will configure scaling components like AWS Auto Scaling Groups or Azure Scale Sets with these labels to

 Advanced hardware tier configuration¶

 In addition to resource requests and node pools, there are several advanced Hardware Tier settings that allow Domino administrators even more control.

 When it is necessary to limit the deployment wide capacity accessible through a given Hardware Tier, but creating a dedicated node pool for this Hardware Tire is not practical, a Domino administrator can use the Maximum Simultaneous Executions setting.
 When the setting is used, Domino will ensure that no more than the specified number of executions can use the desired Hardware Tier at the same time.
 Additional executions beyond the limit will be queued.